5 Steps to Combat Return Fraud

-Consumers feel much more confident when purchasing a product knowing they can return it.
-Having a solid returns policy allows your customers to gain a sense of security and flexibility, which in turn shows your brand to be one of quality and commitment.
+Consumers feel much more confident purchasing a product knowing that they can return it.
+A solid return policy allows your customers to have a sense of security and flexibility and demonstrates both quality and commitment from your brand.

-But be careful, there are some people who love a good returns policy a little too much.
+But be careful, there are some people who might like your return policy a bit too much.

-While most people return a product for bona fide reasons, there are those with much more sinister goals.
+While most people return products for perfectly legitimate reasons, there are also those with more self-serving intentions.

 According to a 2015 report published by the National Retail Federation, a company earning 1 billion dollars in annual revenue could be losing anywhere from 2.8 to 4.8 million dollars to fraudulent product returns.

 Although it may seem like returns fraud is a problem plaguing only large-scale brick-and-mortar retail stores, online retailers are also suffering.
 In fact, the NRF also reports that retailers estimate a 5.5% increase in fraudulent PayPal transactions – a major warning sign for online retailers.